linetools/linetools/docs/install.rst

     python -c 'import linetools; linetools.test()'

-This takes a couple of minutes.
+The tests take a couple of minutes to finish.
 If you notice any failures, we'd love you to report them on the `linetools issue tracker
 <http://github.com/linetools/linetools/issues>`_.